Ardenel/Student-Knight/README.md

 # Student-Knight
-This is a small passive app/game project aiming to improve motivationn efficency and fun while working/studying to
+This is a small passive app/game project aiming to improve motivation and efficiency and fun while working/studying to